 Language shapes our structured world, but in fact every sentence we utter is an improvisation.
-That is the starting point for Orla Barry’s new performance & sound installation.
+That is the starting point for Orla Barry’s performance & sound installation.
 She has used 57 words, an actor, a dancer and a musician to devise a work in which chance, fate, and a little witchcraft play equal roles in a performance that is never the same on any night.
 It is a show of shows, set in a décor of language objects.
-These objects are used to generate the script for the performance.
+These objects are used as script generators.

-For the installation version what is left is a like a scene without figures.
+For the sound installation what is left is a scene without figures.
 Only the memory of their presence & actions exist through sound.
-Like the floating the voice-overs of her early video works the performance transforms itself into a tableau made of words.
-Ghost voices on an unplanned loop like broken language in space.
+Like the floating the voice-overs of Orla Barry's early video works the performance transforms itself into a tableau made of words.
+Ghost voices on an unplanned loop as broken language in space.

 Commissioned and produced as part of Corpus, international network for performance practice.
 Corpus is co-founded by If I Can’t Dance, Amsterdam, Playground (STUK & Museum M), Leuven and Tate Modern, London, and is supported by the Culture Programme of the European Union and Culture Ireland.